Dave Specter: Biography

 Hailing from Chicago's Northwest side, Specter began to learn to play the guitar at the age of 18.
 His teacher was Steve Freund, who taught Specter between the latter's duties at the Jazz Record Mart and Delmark Records.
-Freund ultimately organised a concert tour for Specter alongside Sam Lay and Hubert Sumlin.
+Freund eventually organized a concert tour for Specter alongside Sam Lay and Hubert Sumlin.
 Contacts made while working at the B.L.U.E.S. nightclub secured gigs as a sideman to Johnny Littlejohn, Son Seals, and the Legendary Blues Band.
-By 1989 Specter had organized his own backing band, known as the Bluebirds.
+By 1989 Specter had assembled his own backing band, known as the Bluebirds.

-By 1998 Specter had released five albums on the Delmark label, combining a mixture of blues (Specter listed his influences as T-Bone Walker, Pee Wee Crayton, Magic Sam, and Otis Rush) and jazz (Kenny Burrell is another inspiration).
+By 1998 Specter had released five albums on the Delmark label, combining a mixture of blues (Specter listed his influences as being T-Bone Walker, Pee Wee Crayton, Magic Sam, and Otis Rush) and jazz (Kenny Burrell is another inspiration).
 Specter does not sing, and he enlisted Barkin' Bill Smith as his first vocalist, performing on Specter's 1991 debut album, Bluebird Blues.
-Specter then made a guest appearance with Jesse Fortune, providing accompaniment on Fortune Tellin' Man (1993).
+Specter made a guest appearance with Jesse Fortune, providing accompaniment on Fortune Tellin' Man (1993).
 Harmonica player and singer Tad Robinson took over on the Bluebirds' Blueplicity (1994) and Live In Europe (1995).
-Following Robinson's departure, Lynwood Slim became the band's vocalist.
+After Robinson's departure, Lynwood Slim became the band's vocalist.

 Jazz influences prevailed as time passed, and Specter invited Brother Jack McDuff to play the Hammond organ on the next album, Left Turn On Blue (1996).
-Lenny Lynn took over vocal duties on the following release, Blues Spoken Here (1998).
-In 2000, Speculatin appeared, but here Specter eschewed vocals altogether, issuing 13 instrumental tracks.
+Lenny Lynn took over vocal duties on the next release, Blues Spoken Here (1998).
+In 2000, Speculatin came out but Specter eschewed vocals altogether, releasing 13 instrumental tracks.
 Is What It Is with Steve Freund (2004) was followed by Live in Chicago (2008).

 In addition to his recordings, Specter undertakes frequent tours to Europe and beyond.